Data organisation

 Workflow

-1. Inspect FITS files: ./runPL_dfits <file>
+1. Inspect FITS files: runPL_dfits <file>

-3. Create pixel map: python runPL_create_pixelMap.py --filter_files *.fits
+3. Create pixel map: runPL_create_pixelMap.py --filter_files *.fits

-4. Preprocess data: python runPL_make_preproc.py /data/directory
+4. Preprocess data: runPL_make_preproc.py /data/directory

-5. Create flat field map: python runPL_create_flatMap.py *.fits
+5. Create flat field map: runPL_create_flatMap.py *.fits

-6. Generate wavelength map: python runPL_create_waveMap.py *.fits
+6. Generate wavelength map: runPL_create_waveMap.py *.fits

-7. Create coupling maps: python runPL_create_couplingMap.py *.fits
+7. Create coupling maps: runPL_create_couplingMap.py *.fits

-8. Perform astrometry if needed: python runPL_make_astrometry.py *.fits
+8. Perform astrometry if needed: runPL_make_astrometry.py *.fits

-9. Reconstruct images if needed: python runPL_make_image.py *.fits
+9. Reconstruct images if needed: runPL_make_image.py *.fits

 Key Components